brmagnuson/MachineLearningUtilities/README.md

 ## Dependencies

-sklearn, matplotlib, pandas, numpy, and some base Python packages.
+sklearn 0.16.1, matplotlib 0.17.0, pandas, numpy, and some base Python packages.

 ## Using mlutilities to experiment with machine learning approaches